 TN Reseller: Entity that is assigned TNs by a TNSP and in turn provides those TNs to various entities (e.g., end-user enterprises, contact centers, cloud providers, OTT providers, and other service resellers) that behave as TN Customers or may also resell TNs to other TN Resellers who serve those customer entities.
 A TN Reseller may also act as a service reseller or serve in the role of other SP types.

 TN Delegee: An entity a TN assignee delegates TNs to for calling purposes.
 Note that TN delegation may not be an exclusive arrangement.
-For instance, a TN assignee may be an enterprise entity using a TN of its own purposes while also delegating it to an outbound call center contractor for calling services executed on its behalf.
+For instance, a TN assignee may be an enterprise entity using a TN of its own purposes while also delegating it to one or more outbound call center contractors for calling services executed on its behalf.

 Acronyms & Abbreviations